 We hope this tutorial helped you to implement Google Analytics with Google Tag Manager successfully.

-If you’re looking for an easier way to implement Google Analytics on your WordPress site, see our guide on how to properly setup Google Analytics in WordPress.
+If you’re looking for an easier way to implement Google Analytics on your WordPress site, MonsterInsights is the best solution available.
+You may also want to check our guide on user permissions in Google Anaytics.